 A manager from Maze and Associates will be attending December 3, 2018 LAVTA Board of Directors meeting to provide an overview and answer any questions when the final CAFR is presented for acceptance.

 Recommendation

-The Finance and Administration Committee recommends that the Board of Directors accept the Comprehensive Annual Financial Report (CAFR), and direct staff to submit the CAFR to the Government Finance Officers Association (GFOA) for award.
+Staff recommends the Committee forward the Comprehensive Annual Financial Report (CAFR) for review and acceptance to the Board of Directors, prior to submitting the CAFR to the Government Finance Officers Association (GFOA) for award.